ExtravaganzaTeam/KATAS-2023/current/adr/ADR_007_data_synchronisation.md

 ## Context

-[description of the problem and alternative solutions available (documentation)]

 The traveler is travelling all over the world.
 The system is deployed to multiple datacenters spreaded geographically between different continents.
 The problem is how to synchronise data between datacenters for people travelling overseas.